unionai-oss/pandera/docs/source/polars.rst

 In the context of a lazy computation pipeline, this means that you can use schemas as eager checkpoints that validate the data.
-Pandera is designed such that you can continue to use the ``LazyFrame`` API after the schema validation step.
+Pandera is designed such that you can continue to use the polars lazy API after the schema validation step.